Warzone2100/warzone2100/doc/js-events.md

 An event that is run when current user opens the manufacture menu.

-## eventSelectionChanged(objects)
+## eventSelectionChanged(droidsAndStructures)

 An event that is triggered whenever the host player selects one or more game objects.
-The `objects` parameter contains an array of the currently selected game objects.
+The `droidsAndStructures` parameter contains an array of the currently selected game objects.
 Keep in mind that the player may drag and drop select many units at once, select one unit specifically, or even add more selections to a current selection one at a time.
 This event will trigger once for each user action, not once for each selected or deselected object.
-If all selected game objects are deselected, `objects` will be empty.
+If all selected game objects are deselected, `droidsAndStructures` will be empty.

-## eventObjectRecycled(object)
+## eventObjectRecycled(droidOrStructure)

 An event that is run when an object (ex. droid, structure) is recycled.